rlads2017G1/old-blog/_posts/2017-11-21-Posts-on-GitHub-Pages-Part-1.md

 </script>

 <br>
-Below is a quick guide to create posts (markdown files) with R studio (part 1), so that you can post it  on your blog hosted on GitHub Pages (part 2, due).
+Below is a quick guide to creating posts with R studio (part 1), so that you can post it  on your blog hosted on GitHub Pages (part 2, due).
 <!--more-->

 ## Getting Started with R markdown